alexyuly/chil/README.md

 Chil also supports the `integer` keyword for the type of just all integers, as well as `whole` for the type of `0,1,2,3,...`, and `natural` for the type of `1,2,3,...`.

-`number` can be constructed with another type which specifies that the given type is constrained to the domain of numbers.
-(In other words, the resulting type is the given type intersected with the type of `number`.)
+`number`, `integer`, `whole`, and `natural` can be constructed with another type which specifies that the given "value" type is constrained to the "key" type's domain.
+(In other words, the resulting type is the "value" type intersected with the "key" type, such as `number` or `integer`.)
 For example, to express the type that is *all numbers* which are not 0 (rather than *all values*, including strings, lookups, and so on):

 ```yaml
 number |not |is: 0
 ```

-##### 1.3.1.7 Strings
+##### 1.2.1.7 Strings

 The type of data which includes all valid JSON strings is expressed as `string`.
 Moreover, the type of strings which match a given regular expression is expressed as `match: regular expression`.